Metabolism and Weight Loss in Mount Juliet

 So what can I do to burn more calories and loss weight?

 You may not want to hear this, but the major way that you can take control over your weight is through exercise.
 Increasing your amount of physical activity each day will have a major effect on how your metabolism balances the number of calories in versus the number of calories out.
 You will be happy to learn that this doesn’t have to involve running a marathon or having a gym membership.
-There are many different ways to increase calorie burning and our Inspire Medical and Wellness would like to show you some of those possibilities.
+There are many different ways to increase calorie burning and our Inspire Medical would like to show you some of those possibilities.
 It is important to understand that different forms of exercise have a different effect on how we burn calories.

 For example, aerobic exercises such as walking, running, cycling, or swimming have been shown to have the largest effect on calorie consumption.
 All of these activities involve working a large group of muscles for extended amounts of time.
 To reach your calorie burning goals, 30-60 minutes of aerobic exercise, 3-4 times a week will have a large impact on your metabolism.
 While some people enjoy exercising for an hour at a time, the same results can be achieved by breaking your daily exercise into 15 minute blocks.
 No matter what aerobic exercise you chose, it should always be something that you enjoy.

 Another way to increase calorie burning and therefore weight loss is weight lifting or resistance training.
 These activities have multiple effects on how our body processes calories.
 During and even after weight lifting, our body experiences increased energy demands to build and repair muscle tissue.
 In addition, the muscle that we build often replaces fat that is present.
 As discussed earlier, muscle tissue burns calories more efficiently.
 Therefore, not only are you contributing to weight loss while you exercise, you are also having a long lasting effect on how your body burns calories.